 Widex “The Zen Program”

-Can an iPhone app truly relieve tinnitus?
+Can an iPhone app truly assist in relieving tinnitus?
 Believe it or not, the answer is yes.
 The ReSound LiNX2 app utilizes a combination of sound therapy and relaxation exercises to reduce the severity of tinnitus.
 The convenient app can be used in combination with hearing instruments, which are small but strong.
 This groundbreaking program transforms your iPhone into a remote control for your hearing aid.

 Hearing loss often accompanies tinnitus, so a hearing aid can hit two birds with one stone.
 In addition to amplifying sound, the device can camouflage the ringing in your ears by boosting other soft sounds in your environment.
 If you experience hearing loss in addition to your tinnitus, discuss the potential benefits of a hearing aid that may assist with both conditions at the same time.